gaskahil/PRO1002-exam-Backend/README.md

 Tasks left to do:
 - Document how to run tests in your README.md

-Using the SQLAlchemy's ORM (Object Relational Mapping) and query methods (like Post.query.get_or_404 and Tag.query.filter_by) should help protect against SQL Injection.

-Having Jinja2 templates should help avoid script injection, but using |safe is something one should be careful with.

-Bonus:
-I can import bleach to help filter through word usage in the blog posts and comments.

 How to run test:
 In the terminal, install pytest:
 I used pip3 install pytest, depending on VSC, you might not add pip3.